Setting up a Business in France

 SA (Société Anonyme)

-- An appropriate structure to a public company listed on the stock exchange and is therefore most suited for big operations (minimum of 37,000 € for the share capital and at least 2 shareholders).
+- A similar structure to a public company listed on the stock exchange and is therefore most suited for big operations (minimum of 37,000 € for the share capital and at least 2 shareholders).

 SAS (Société par Actions Simplifiée) or called SASU in case of a sole partner